Why do I get sleep disruption at work during perimenopause?

 Does joint pain get worse before your period during perimenopause?

-Many women notice that joint pain intensifies in the days leading up to their period during perimenopause.
-This premenstrual flare is driven by the sh...
+Yes, many women notice that joint pain intensifies in the days leading up to their period, and this pattern often becomes more pronounced during perim...

 Can perimenopause cause breast tenderness?